-- 4.1 The key aims of the CIPFA 'Code of Practice for Treasury Management in the Public Services' (the Code) are: - Public service organisations should put in place formal and comprehensive objectives, policies and practices, strategies and reporting arrangements for the effective management and control of their treasury management activities; - b) Their policies and practices should make clear that the effective management and control of risk are prime objectives of their treasury management activities; - c) They should acknowledge that the pursuit of best value in treasury management, and the use of suitable performance measures, are valid and important tools to employ. - 4.2 CIPFA amended the Code in 2021 to reflect changes in an increasingly complex environment. - 4.3 CIPFA also amended the Prudential Code for Capital Finance in Local Authorities in 2021, to include strengthened and clear provisions within the code for prudent investing, definitions and disclosures for service, treasury and commercial investments.
-Further developments for capital strategies have also been made following their introduction in 2017. - 4.4 In 2018 the then Ministry of Housing, Communities and Local Government completely revised their statutory guidance on treasury management investments.
-This included the requirement for the Council to produce an Investment Strategy for non-treasury investments.
+- 4.1 The key aims of the CIPFA 'Code of Practice for Treasury Management in the Public Services' (the Code) are: - a) Public service organisations should put in place formal and comprehensive objectives, policies and practices, strategies and reporting arrangements for the effective management and control of their treasury management activities; - b) Their policies and practices should make clear that the effective management and control of risk are prime objectives of their treasury management activities; - c) They should acknowledge that the pursuit of best value in treasury management, and the use of suitable performance measures, are valid and important tools to employ. - 4.2 CIPFA amended the Code in 2021 to reflect changes in an increasingly complex environment. - 4.3 CIPFA also amended the Prudential Code for Capital Finance in Local Authorities in 2021, to include strengthened and clear provisions within the code for prudent investing, definitions and disclosures for service, treasury and commercial investments.
+Further developments for capital strategies have also been made following their introduction in 2017. - 4.4 The Department of Levelling Up, Communities and Housing also require the Council to produce an Investment Strategy for non-treasury investments.